 How it works

 Over the course of the academic year, graduate students can take workshops from each of the three streams of leadership: fundamentals, practice and action.

-Students gain 4 GPS credits for completion of 5 workshops.
+Students can gain Co-curricular Record (CCR) accreditation for completion of 5 workshops.
 We encourage participants to take workshops that best suit their needs and passions.